dezlymacauley/solidity-study-journal/foundry-testing-tutorial/how_to_test_smart_contracts_using_foundry.md

 To run a test on all test functions in the .t.sol test file:
 `forge test`

-To run a test on a specific function in a file:
+To run a test on a specific function in a .t.sol test file:
 E.g.

     function testFuzz_SetNumber(uint256 x) public {